CiRL: Open-Source Environments for Reinforcement Learning in Circular Economy and Net Zero: Limitations and Future Work

 The proposed library, namely, CiRL, paves the way for deep reinforcement learning in a circular economy.
 This has been possible first of all because we defined a clear measure of circularity, namely, $\lambda(\mathcal{N};t)$, and also because the definition of $\lambda(\mathcal{N};t)$ is predicated on the networked framework in Definition \ref{def:TMN} that enabled us to RL-control one compartment at a time.

 The current limitation of CiRL is that $\lambda(\mathcal{N};t)$ does not enter \emph{explicitly} the reward functions of the environments, which would be the most natural way to optimize circularity via reinforcement learning.
 In contrast, the reward functions of the existing environments affect $\lambda(\mathcal{N};t)$ \emph{indirectly}.
-This is because an explicit form of $\lambda(\mathcal{N};t)$ requires to preliminarily define a compartmental network $\mathcal{N}$, which is a \emph{network of environments/compartments}.
-Controlling such a multi-environment scenario is clearly more complex than controlling separately the compartments as done here.
-Improving CiRL by including the control of multi-compartment sytems, and hence, to optimize $\lambda(\mathcal{N};t)$ \emph{directly}, is the main future research direction.
-This first version of CiRL is a necessary step.
+Improving CiRL by including the control of multi-compartment systems optimizing $\lambda(\mathcal{N};t)$ \emph{directly} is one of the main future research directions along with testing the trained agents in generating actions $u$ when interacting with the environment in a simulation loop.
+This is intended to be the first version of CiRL.

-Another future work will be to target specific material flows, e.g., rare-Earth elements \citep{Rare-EU} or critical raw materials \citep{CRM-EU}, and then, design networks $\mathcal{N}$ of compartments processing those materials whose circularity $\lambda(\mathcal{N};t)$ is optimized via DRL.
-This will result in extending the library of compartments available in CiRL.
+Other directions of future work are possible: \begin{itemize} \item{Compare the performance of these RL-based controllers with techniques based on control theory, e.g., the linear quadratic regulator (LQR) \citep{zocco2025carbonet}.} \item{Develop inverse reinforcement learning systems to infer better reward functions for real-world applications \citep{lanzaro2025evaluating,feng2025deep}.} \item{Develop multi-agent RL agents to control multiple compartments simultaneously; for multi-agent RL, there might be libraries more suitable than SB3, e.g., MARLlib \citep{hu2023marllib}}. \item{Integrate explainability tools into CiRL to increase the interpretability of the RL agent actions; this is important in the case the AI-generated actions are considered for use in real case studies.} \item{Create and control compartmental networks targeting rare-Earth elements \citep{Rare-EU} or critical raw materials \citep{CRM-EU} similarly to what we did with CopperNet.} \end{itemize}